scottlab/ALEC/README.md

 Python ALEC.py input.sam reference.fasta

+The script will automatically generate a corrected fasta file in the working directory.

 Note: the script only takes one single sequence as reference each time.

 The script was developed with Python 2.7.